ipikuka/next-mdx-remote-client/README.md

 };
 ```

-In the above example, I assume you use **`remark-flexible-toc`** remark plugin in order to collect the headings from the MDX content, and you pass that information into the `scope` via `vfileDataIntoScope` option within the serialize on the server side.
+In the above example, I assume you use **`remark-flexible-toc`** remark plugin in order to collect the headings from MDX content, and you pass that information into the `scope` via `vfileDataIntoScope` option within the serialize on the server side.

 ### The `MDXClient` component